kasunsjc/k8straining/DeepDiveToK8s/Introduction/Minikube-Kind-Cluster/README.md

 ## Conclusion

 Minikube and Kind are two popular tools to create Kubernetes clusters for local development.
-Minikube is a single-node cluster that runs inside a VM on your laptop, while Kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
+Minikube is a single-node/multi-node cluster that runs inside a VM on your laptop, while Kind is a tool for running local Kubernetes clusters using Docker container “nodes”.
 Both tools are easy to use and provide a great way to get started with Kubernetes.